 So, a sample initiative definition might look like in the following example:

 How to create assignments for Azure Policy initiatives from ARM templates

 As well as for individual Azure Policies, you can define assignments for initiatives in ARM templates too.
 There is no separate resource type for initiative assignments, so you should use the already familiar ‘Microsoft.Authorization/policyAssignments’ type.
 The only difference is that to assign an initiative to a target scope, you should reference ‘Microsoft.Authorization/policySetDefinitions’ in the ‘policyDefinitionId’ property.

-Here is a sample fragment of ARM template for policy initiative assignment:
+Here is a sample fragment of the ARM template for the policy initiative assignment: